TTecLinc/peilinyang/_pages/research.md

 I am a Research Fellow, working with Jan Eeckhout, the President of the European Economic Association, and supported by the European Research Council.
 I have studied and worked at Stanford University.

-My research intersects health economics and biostatistics.
+My research intersects health economics and statistics.

 ### Publications